open-edge-insights/eii-core/common/libs/ConfigMgr/README.md

 | `Type`              | `string`  | Yes                  | Specifies ZeroMQ protocol ("zmq_tcp" or "zmq_ipc") through which client connection is established   |
 | `EndPoint`          | `string` or `object`  | Yes                  | In case of TCP or IPC (socket directory only), endpoint should be string as shown in the above examples.
 In case IPC explicitly specifying socket file, either object or string can be used for EndPoint.
 Please refer [Different ways of specifying endpoint](###**Note**-"endpoint"-can-be-given-in-different-ways:) |

-## Overriding of Type and EndPoint:
+## Overriding of Type and EndPoint

 In a given publisher, subscriber, client or server interfaces, the "Type" and "Endpoint" values mentioned in the respective interfaces can be overriden by setting them as env variables.